Description

 The data for this indicator are gathered through the Annual Population Survey (APS).
 APS is the largest annual household survey in Scotland and provides information about individuals' personal circumstances and their work.
 It is carried out by the Office for National Statistics.

-The measurement is based on an estimate of the number of people in employment aged 16-64 who have reported receiving job related training within the last 3 months.
+The measurement is based on an estimate of the number of people in employment aged 16-64 who have reported participating job-related training within the last 3 months of their survey interview.

 Definitions